twosixlabs/armory/docs/getting_started.md

     pip install armory-testbed[pytorch]

-or

-    pip install armory-testbed[deepspeech]

 depending on the framework you want to use.
 We don't recommend trying to install multiple frameworks at the same time as this may lead to dependency conflicts.
-So
+So,

     pip install armory-testbed[tensorflow,pytorch]

-is unsupported and may not even install.
+may not install.

 ## additional flavors